labthings/picamerax/docs/faq.rst

 Frequently Asked Questions (FAQ)
 ================================

-.. currentmodule:: picamera
+.. currentmodule:: picamerax

 AttributeError: 'module' object has no attribute 'PiCamera'
 ===========================================================

-You've named your script ``picamera.py`` (or you've named some other script ``picamera.py``.
+You've named your script ``picamerax.py`` (or you've named some other script ``picamerax.py``.
 If you name a script after a system or third-party package you will break imports for that system or third-party package.
 Delete or rename that script (and any associated ``.pyc`` files), and try again.